Consistency of $f(R)$ gravity models around solar polytropes: Conclusions and discussion

 \section{Conclusions and discussion}

+Hu-Sawicki polytropic solutions are indeed very similar to general relativistic polytropes.
+The curvature always tracks to the general relativistic high curvature solution $R\sim \kappa\rho$ throughout most of the stellar radius, and the radius and mass of the HS-polytrope are similar to the GR solution.

-Although, Hu-Sawicki polytropes are very similar to the young sun like stars in GR, only one third of the HS polytropes in a typical 29 000 polytrope run have \gppn parameter within the experimental Cassini limits \cite{cassini}.
+The notable difference, however, is the spacetime around the configurations.
+In less than $40\%$ the $f(R)_{HS}$ polytropes, in a typical 29 000 polytrope run, have \gppn parameter within the experimental Cassini limits \cite{cassini}.

-Many $f(R)$ models result in \gppn$=1/2$ \cite{1perR,MV}, far from the GR value \gppn$=1$.
-The studied HS-model is different in this respect although not fully consistent with the observations.
-For the Hu-Sawicki -model, $\gamma_{PPN}$ value is nearly one everywhere in our model parameter space.
-However, the $f(R)_{HS}$ space-time around a spherically symmetric configuration with a polytropic equation of state nearly always converges to a different space-time than is allowed by GR.
-The non-linearity of the system poses difficulties, and very high accuracy was not feasible.
-With a sufficient numerical accuracy all the $n<9$ models were solvable.
-Furthermore, even as the numerical accuracy was increased $\gamma_{PPN,HS}$ value does not converge to $\gamma_{PPN,\Lambda CDM}$.
+Many $f(R)$ models result in \gppn$=1/2$ \cite{1perR,CSE,MV}, far from the GR value \gppn$=1$.
+The studied HS model is different in this respect although not fully consistent with the observations.
+For the Hu-Sawicki model, $\gamma_{PPN}$ value is nearly one everywhere in our model parameter space when $n<9$.
+The $n\geq 9$ models had \gppn far from 1 and are not discussed further here.

-With only $40\%$ of the $\gamma_{PPN}$ values reaching the observational limits with the Hu-Sawicki gravity, it is obvious that HS-model does not easily reach the Schwarzchild-de Sitter solution outside a polytropic stellar configuration.

-This model, therefore, seems to require some fine-tuning of the initial scalar curvature in order to reproduce general relativistic SdS space-time outside the surface of a sun-like HS polytrope.
-The scalar curvature is always unstabile near the center, so no specific value can be attached to the HS polytrope, that would exactly correspond to the general relativistic polytropic sun.

-To get away from this fine-tuning a physical super selection rule might exist.
-We do not suggest any mechanism for this, however, we would like to note that the sun is the only star for which the SdS space-time is measured to be correct with good accuracy.
-Could it be, that other sun like young stars that can be modeled with a polytropic equation of state, might arrive at a slightly different vacuum than SdS?
-In this case HS -model would, indeed, describe the space-time around young main sequence stars more accurately.
+However, the $f(R)_{HS}$ spacetime around a spherically symmetric configuration with a polytropic equation of state nearly always converges to a different spacetime than is allowed by GR.
+The \gppn -parameter is, however, always very close to value 1, and no thin-shell mechanism (\ref{HSchapt},\ref{numerical}) is needed to bring the external spacetime near the observational value.
+As the scalar curvature always stabilizes to the GR value ($\kappa \rho$) near the center, no specific initial value can be attached to the HS polytrope for any $n$ or $c_2$ that would exactly correspond to the general relativistic polytropic sun.
+Therefore, an observationally acceptable solution is hard to be justified by general arguments.
+A physical super selection rule might, however, exist.
+We do not suggest any mechanism for this, but we would like to note that the sun is the only star for which the SdS spacetime is measured to be correct with good accuracy.
+Could it be that other sun like young stars that can be modeled with a polytropic equation of state might arrive at a slightly different vacuum than SdS?
+In this case the HS model could indeed describe the spacetime around young main sequence stars more accurately.